-More entries can appear with installation of Cenon modules.
+More entries can appear with the installation of Cenon modules or Cenon flavors.
 A description of these entries can be found in the corresponding documentation.

-3.3.6 The Display-Menu
+3.4.6 The Display-Menu

 The items of this menu control features displayed in a document window.